sylwiamolitor/sservices/README.md

 This project was made to practice microservices.

 ## Technologies Used
-Java, Eureka server, Docker, Spring.
+Java, Eureka server, Docker, Spring, OpenAPI.

 ## Features